 The size of the organisation peaked in the early 1970s: in 1975 there were 3,600 members and 35 branches.
 Subsequently, the number of members declined to approximately 1,400 in 1990 and 1,000 in 2000.
 In 2018 there were about 900 members and 13 active branches (in Ashton, Bolton, Bradford, Coventry, Derby, Leicester, London, Manchester, Nottingham, Rochdale, Stockport, Waltham Cross and Wolverhampton).
 Descendants of the post-war immigrants continue to form the majority of the membership, though, in recent years, significant numbers of the sons and daughters of post-1991 immigrants from Ukraine have joined the organisation, especially in Manchester and London.

 For many years, most UYA-GB branches held weekly educational meetings for younger members, involving teaching of Ukrainian history, culture etc. Most branches had one or more performing arts groups, such as choirs, folk dance groups and musical groups, which frequently performed before Ukrainian and other audiences in their own communities or elsewhere in the UK.
 In some branches there were, at various times, active sports teams (mainly football, table tennis, volleyball or chess).
 Since 1949 the UYA-GB has held annual national and regional rallies, attended also by other members of the Ukrainian community.
 In addition to more formal proceedings, the rallies include concerts during which competitions are held between performing arts groups.
-For many years (1958-1992) the national rallies were held in Victoria Park and De Montfort Hall in Leicester, and since 1993 they have taken place at Tarasivka.
+The national rallies were held initially in various locations, then each year from 1960 to 1992 in Victoria Park and De Montfort Hall in Leicester, and since 1993 have taken place at Tarasivka.

 Since 1954 the UYA-GB has organised annual educational and recreational summer camps, mainly for 7 to 18-year-olds.
 Initially run at the AUGB’s Sydenhurst residential home in Surrey, since 1964 the camps have been held at Tarasivka.
 Occasionally, between 1959 and the 1970s, additional camps were organised in Scotland and in northern England (Thackley, near Bradford).
 Members of the UYA-GB also take part in UYA camps in other countries, as well as in various international UYA meetings and gatherings at the European and global levels.
 Since 1990 the UYA-GB has maintained links with the UYA in Ukraine, through the participation of its members in camps and gatherings in Ukraine, the hosting of UYA members from Ukraine at camps in the UK, etc.